AlliVaughn/lvlup_curriculum/README.md

 [Topic Board for Questions @ ...]()

-This is the live syllabus for Lvl\U/p Workshop series for Middle & High Schoolers.
+This is the past live syllabus for Lvl\U/p Workshop series for Middle & High Schoolers.
+This company was so much fun!
+The students learned plenty, and I had a terrific time teaching them valuable skills.

 **Team**
 * Alli Vaughn